-We can already safely assume that geographical latitudes and time differences won’t stand in the way of co-operating with a remote software development team.
+Hemispheres and time zones won’t stand in the way of cooperating with a remote software development team.
 We also know what to focus on for that collaboration to start in the first place.
-Now it’s time to take a look what can be done to minimize any risks of working with remote developers.
+Now it’s time to take a look at how to minimize any risks of working with remote developers.

-It’s good to classify your fears.
+When it comes to software outsourcing, it’s good to classify your fears.
 Sometimes it’s enough to ask a few questions that will help you verify whether there’s really anything to be afraid of.
-Here are some possible issues that might come up (and our ways of dealing with them).
+Here are some common anxieties we hear (and our ways of dealing with them).

 You need to check the following:

-- does the partner accommodate for regular meetings – to present the results and to plan the subsequent stages of the project?
+- Does the partner schedule regular meetings to present the results and to plan further stages of the project?

-- can the team implement their solutions ASAP, even in the middle of the night?
+- Can the team implement their solutions quickly?

-- can your partner spend some time in your HQ to work by your side and get to know your business a little better?
+- Can your partner spend some time in your headquarters to work by your side and get to know your business a little better?

 The matter of budgetary control is still the focus of many debates.
-Usually, two voices can be heard — those of Fixed Price fans and Time&Material supporters.
-Market experience allows for betting on the latter approach, which allows for more possibilities – but these are worth exploring further…
+Usually, two voices can be heard — those of fixed price fans and time and material supporters.
+Time and material models allow more flexibility and you’ll know exactly what you’re paying for.

-“I fear that I will lose control over the form of the project”
+I’ll lose control over the form of the project

 Involving the customer in planning the consecutive stages of the tasks and progress presentations is one thing, but their actual influence on functional changes is another.
 It’s worth to get to know your future partner and make sure you’ve got these things down:

-“I fear that the team won’t handle the product’s future development”
+The team won’t handle the product’s future development

-Your product will – in time – require expansion or technological changes.
+Your product will have to expand or the scope will change.
 You should do an early check to see if the partner has experience in dealing with long-term co-operation.

 Other important issues include:

-- the skills and abilities of developers who can be available immediately,
+- Deeloper skills and abilities who can be available

 And one more thing.